Off-Policy Learning in Large Action Spaces: Optimization Matters More Than Estimation

 \section{Conclusion}

-The prevailing approach to OPL, which focuses on optimizing increasingly sophisticated OPE estimators, neglects a crucial factor: the optimization landscape.
-We have shown, both theoretically and empirically, that for large action spaces, this landscape becomes challenging, affecting the practical effectiveness of these methods.
+The dominant approach to off-policy learning focuses on developing sophisticated IPS-based estimators while neglecting a crucial factor: the optimization landscape.
+We demonstrated, both theoretically and empirically, that this landscape becomes prohibitively difficult to optimize in large action spaces, undermining the practical effectiveness of even state-of-the-art estimators.

-We demonstrated that simpler PWLL-based objectives offer a compelling alternative.
-By design, they are strongly concave for common policy classes, eliminating optimization issues like local maxima and plateaus.
-Our experiments confirm that this focus on optimization pays off: these simpler methods are more robust, easier to tune, and ultimately yield superior policies compared to OPE-based objectives.
-This work advocates for a shift in focus for OPL research in large-scale settings, from estimator design towards the development of objectives with favorable optimization properties.
+Our analysis motivates two strategies.
+First, objective-aware policy parametrizations align the policy class with the estimator's inductive bias, reducing the effective search space.
+Second, PWLL objectives abandon value estimation entirely in favor of inherently concave optimization landscapes.
+Experiments confirm that this focus on optimization tractability yields more robust learning, reduced sensitivity to hyperparameters, and superior policies.

+Our work has several limitations.
+First, PWLL objectives are not value estimators: they cannot be used for off-policy evaluation or policy selection (choosing the best policy from a finite candidate set) when accurate value estimates and their comparison are required.
+Second, the concavity guarantee of Proposition~\ref{prop:concave} holds only for linear-softmax policies; when training deep networks end-to-end, PWLL retains favorable gradient structure but loses formal concavity guarantees, although IPS-based objectives face even more severe optimization challenges in this setting.
+Third, PWLL's oracle policies inherently depend on the logging policy (e.g., $\pi^{\texttt{LPI}}_* \propto r(x,a) \pi_0(a \mid x)$), which may be suboptimal when $\pi_0$ has poor coverage of high-reward actions; however, this limitation is shared by IPS-based methods, whose oracle policies similarly depend on $\pi_0$'s support.